New round of Trump clemency benefits Manafort, other allies

-The actions, in Trump's final weeks at the White House, bring to nearly 50 the number of people whom the president has granted clemency in the last week.
+The actions, in Trump's waning time at the White House, bring to nearly 50 the number of people whom the president has granted clemency in the last week.
 The list from the last two days includes not only multiple people convicted in the investigation into the Trump campaign's ties to Russia but also allies from Congress and other felons whose causes were championed by friends.

 Pardons are common in the final stretch of a president's tenure, the recipients largely dependent on the individual whims of the nation's chief executive.
-Trump throughout his administration has shucked aside the conventions of the Obama administration, when thousands of pardons were issued for drug offenders not known to the general public, and instead bestowed clemency on a series of high-profile contacts and associates who were key figures in investigation that directly concerned him.
+Trump throughout his administration has shucked aside the conventions of the Obama administration, when pardons were largely reserved for drug offenders not known to the general public, and instead bestowed clemency on high-profile contacts and associates who were key figures in an investigation that directly concerned him.

-Even members of the president's own party raised eyebrows, with Republican Sen. Ben Sasse of Nebraska issuing a one-sentence statement: “This is rotten to the core."
+Even members of the president's own party raised eyebrows, with Republican Sen. Ben Sasse of Nebraska issuing a brief statement that said: “This is rotten to the core."

 The pardons Wednesday of Manafort and Roger Stone, who months earlier had his sentence commuted by Trump, were particularly notable, underscoring the president's desire to chip away at the results and legacy of special counsel Robert Mueller's Russia investigation.
 He has now pardoned four people convicted in that investigation, including former national security adviser Michael Flynn and campaign adviser George Papadopoulos, who pleaded guilty to lying to the FBI.